 Laser skin resurfacing

-Botulinum toxin type A (Botox) injection therapy
+Botulinum toxin type A (Botox®) injection therapy

-There might be temporary redness, bruising, or stinging around the injection site(s).
-In rare cases, there might be a slight lid droop for several days after the injection, but all reported side effects have been temporary.
+There might be temporary redness, bruising, or stinging around the Botox injection site(s).
+In extremely rare cases, there might be a slight lid droop for several days after the injection, but all reported side effects have been temporary.

-Sun damage – Prevention and treatment
+Sun damage: Prevention and treatment

 Sun exposure should be minimized to prevent further wrinkles and sun damage.
 Daily use of sun screen is very important in prevention.
 There are treatments to repair prematurely aging skin including topical retinoids and glycolic acid.
-If there is significant damage, photodynamic (blue light) treatment and/or topical chemotherapy creams are also sometimes used.
+If there is significant damage, photodynamic (blue light) treatment and/or topical chemotherapy creams such as 5-fluorouracil are also sometimes used.

-© 1995-2014 The Cleveland Clinic Foundation.
+© 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 11/20/2013...#8411
+This document was last reviewed on: 1/5/2017...#8411